 Greetings to the New Brunette.
 Another song I share from out of that relationship with the woman I had such a magical time in Valletta.
 We went to see Billy Bragg in 92 or so.
 She stood before me the entire gig, deliberately on my shoes, so she could see better - she’s 1,78m or so, so it’s not that she had to do that.
 I figure its probably because she wanted me to hold her tight.
 Which I did.
 I felt so proud.
 She felt so anschmiegsam, we were sort of “officially happy”.
 It was a strong concert.
 Bragg on his own, no supporting band.
 And “Shirley” was about as strong as it can be.
 I still smile, living on ice-cream and she was my love.

 Hyper-Ballad.
 Björk, my alltime loveable music star - from Eat the menu to Vespertine and beyond.
 Here a ballad with a strong indication of what she is about - one of the (few) people that managed to turned her bipolar confusion into a creative outlet through the filter of want: talent can do.
 Showing that Rimbaud was wrong: it’s not about the metal that doesn’t have any stake in waking up as a trumpet.
 Not at all.
 The metal can come with inbuilt filters: talent, commitment, education, awareness, readiness, humor.
 Maybe sometimes provided by the mother, as in Björks case.
 Unforgettable: the Vespertine tour with a concert in the ENO near London’s Covent Garden, 2001.
-Salla and I drove there with our wee Austin convertible, english-white, the very London and South England Sussex car I had to have.
+My partner and I drove there with our wee Austin convertible, english-white, the very London and South England Sussex car I had to have.
 She hated it, cause it sometimes stopped and she had to jump out to push.
 Sometimes in the middle of a roundabout.
-Or so she remembers until the very day.
+Or so she recalls until the very day.
 Still, we did marry with that car, had it parked pretentiously in front of the church we didn’t marry in (why would we marry in a church?
-When there was Finsbury Council Hall, with it’s all black lady staff?
-What a great ceremony, with Anselm and Susan as Trauzeugen, Kirsty the owner of a concept art gallery and the photographer she had organised.
+When there was Finsbury Council Hall, with it’s all black lady staff?)
+What a great ceremony, with my best friend Anselm and his wife Susan as Trauzeugen, Kirsty the owner of a concept art gallery and the photographer she had organised.
 Later we had a reception in a turkish coffee shop, was it called “waterfall”?
-Mehmet was there, courtesy of Browserangel, our start-up that never took off, Will MacDonald and Anna, he the brother of Kevin “One Day in September” MacDonald and Andrew “Trainspotting” MacDonald fame, but a veritable programmer himself.
-Ian, my former boss with two new-born twins, Susan, a Berlin-weirdoo and colleague of Salla, who made a scene cause she didn’t know it was a wedding reception (Salla keeping it quiet, as usual).
-Bernhard, good friend of Salla who shortly after started with Google and has been ever since, probably now rolling in stock.
-I remember it to be a lively wee party, but Salla remembers that I fell asleep early, which is not so great, suppose.
+Mehmet was there, courtesy of Browserangel, another start-up that never took off, Anna and Will MacDonald, the brother of Kevin “One Day in September” MacDonald and Andrew “Trainspotting” MacDonald (an Oscar on the mantelpiece), but a veritable programmer himself.
+Ian, my former boss with two new-born twins, Susan, a Berlin-weirdoo and colleague of my partner, who made a scene cause she didn’t know it was a wedding reception (the most quiet partner I had).
+A good friend of Salla who shortly after started with Google and has been ever since, probably now rolling in stock.
+I remember it to be a lively wee party, but she remembers that I fell asleep early, which is not such a great indicator, I suppose.
 Could be.
 If I can’t contribute or am not challenged that does happen to the best of parties.

 Sleep together.
 In the midst of my yuppie-times in Frankfurt I found Shirley Manson and this fantastic record by Garbage.
 It catapulted me back into the times of Tonja, ten years prior.
 It had the same promiscious feeling and flair.
 Not the one that I was living now, that was driven by opportunities, and without choice.
 Driven, quite literally, by the cars I sat in (say, the 600er Merc wasn’t as good as the 450er SL, simply because the former was far to statesman-like, boring, controlling, CEO-like - the golden SL was easier, because peeps could actually see who was sitting in there.
 And that wasn’t a 60-something belly-carrying guy pretending to be a couple of decades younger.
 That was indeed a 30-something, slim and cute, with ideas that could talk the girls drunk.
 So it was clear: driving through that small town Frankfurt actually is, you did curve around for half an hour and everybody saw you.
 You just needed to park and go into the cafés and there they sat: ripe to be picked.
 Of course the car helped, as I say.
 And it was a bit of a weird setting: The car, built in 1982 was already almost an oldtimer, the square SL-version, much sought-after because the slick-things built after just didn’t have that Badewannen-Feeling so wanted.
 What also helped: a good car-stereo with Garbage, Björk, Laurie Anderson and the likes.
 Oh, was I proud when my beloved Barbara joined me for a trip.
 Even when her friend Uwe took her, saying “oh fliegender Wechsel, from SL into my Porsche 928, what do you like better, Barbara”.
 She politely went quiet.
 Yep, undoubtedly, and I said that before: She had been my muse ever since I met her in 1985 Frankfurt (untouchable then, I held a 3 hour presentation about Vivre sa Vie that she and most students actually followed through to the end).
 She knew, Anna was about Barbara.